czarnota/tietoevry-bash-training/README.md

-The `exec` command calls one of `exec*()` system calls, which causes the current process to execute a different program, by replacing the code section of the current process and reinitializing the process memory.
+The `exec` command calls one of `exec*()` system calls, which causes the current process to execute a different program, by replacing the code section of the current process and re-initializing the process memory.

 The `/usr/bin/sleep` simply waits the specified number of seconds.